yang-a1/gen_analysis/README.md

 ```
 This will process the data files, generate Markdown outputs, and convert them to PDFs.

 ## Usage

 - **Prompts**:
-    The module uses a prompts.json file to define the prompts for generating elaborations on gene symbols.
+  The module uses a `prompts.json` file to define the prompts for generating elaborations on gene symbols.
 You can modify this file to suit your needs.

 - **Error Handling**:
   The tool includes error handling for cases such as missing or empty input files and rate-limiting from the OpenAI API.
 If the rate limit is exceeded, the module will automatically retry after 60 seconds.

 - **Output**:
   The processed data is output in both Markdown (.md) and PDF formats.
-The output Markdown files are saved in the PROCESSED_DATA_DIR, while the PDFs are generated using custom CSS for formatting.
+The output Markdown files are saved in the `PROCESSED_DATA_DIR`, while the PDFs are generated using custom CSS for formatting.

 ## License
 This project is licensed under the MIT License.
 See the LICENSE file for details.